 - Recap previous conversations: If you are following up with a prospect that you have spoken to before, recap the previous conversation and reason for following back up as the purpose for your call.

 - Value points: If your product helps in some sort of way, you can share that as the purpose for your call.

 - Pain points: If your product helps to solve problems or challenges, you can share that as the reason for your outreach.

 - Name drop: If your product has helped another business, you could share that as the reason for your call.

-After you share the purpose for your call, then deliver a soft sales takeaway.
-A sales takeaway is the opposite of what most salespeople dow when they push the prospect to move forward as it taking away the product that you are trying to sell by expressing doubt in fit and justification for moving forward.
+After you share the purpose of your call, then deliver a soft sales takeaway.
+A sales takeaway is the opposite of what most salespeople do when they push the prospect to move forward, as it takes away the product that you are trying to sell by expressing doubt in fit and justification for moving forward.